candycode/loco/README.md

 but I might make also available other pieces as brand new projects, as I did with [QLua](/candycode/qlua).

+_libloco_ will maintain its current interface, only additions additional documentation and fixes are planned.

+_locoplay_ should also stay as it is

+Everything else, namely locoplay scripts and modules might be removed/added/improved.

+Design documents might at some point pop up.

 ## Main features